planetruby/gems/2020/20-lhs-lhc.md

 # => true
 ```

-You can also use all the methods you know and love from ActiveRecord:
+You can also use all the methods you know and love from Active Record:

 ```ruby
 Feedback.all